 - Local labor law compliant sample contracts that take into account both parties' countries

-- Collecting W-9, W-8BEN, and 1099-MISC Forms and filling them electronically directly to the IRS
+- Collecting Forms W-9, W-8BEN, and 1099 and filling them electronically directly to the IRS

-- The easy payment process with multiple payment methods, local payouts and 60 currencies covering 150+ countries
+- The easy payment process with multiple payment methods, local payouts, and 100 currencies covering 150+ countries

 - Collecting compliance documents according to each country's requirements to mitigate misclassification risks